mit-dci/terraform-aws-opencbdc-tctl/README.md

 This repository provides IaC (Infrastructure as Code) to replicate the environment used to produce the results of the [research paper](https://dci.mit.edu/opencbdc) and can serve as a starting point if you're looking to do so.
 All the necessary resources are created in [Amazon Web Services (AWS)](https://aws.amazon.com) cloud infrastructure via [Terraform](https://www.terraform.io/).
 The Terraform configuration is wrapped into a single [module](https://www.terraform.io/language/modules) that leverages a number of sub-modules.
-The root module primarily deploys the [OpenCBDC test controller](https://github.com/mit-dci/opencbdc-tctl) along numerous supporting resources.
+The root module primarily deploys the [OpenCBDC test controller](https://github.com/mit-dci/opencbdc-tctl) along with numerous supporting resources.
 You can follow along with the steps of this README in order to deploy the test controller.
 If you are new to Terraform, when you reach [Provision](#Provision), it is reccomended that you use the pre-created configuration linked there as the entrypoint for your deployment.